A Bug's War on Christmas

 - Get two permits or buy two trees, and donate your extra tree to a local charity, youth home, or non-profit.
 Make sure to call ahead to find out if they can use it, and what height tree they’d need.

 - When buying a real tree from a vendor, make sure they are reputable local dealers.
 They should have a business license and be able to tell you exactly where their trees came from.
-Fly-by-night operators are less likely to comply with with regulations or be properly inspected.
+Fly-by-night operators are less likely to comply with regulations or be properly inspected.

 - Buy resilient, healthy trees.
 Run your hand along the branches—they should be flexible and springy.
 If many needles are falling off that suggests a tree that was cut too soon or is unhealthy.
 A dry tree is less beautiful and can create a fire hazard in your home.